hashicorp/terraform-provider-azurerm/website/docs/r/logz_sub_account.html.markdown

 * `email` - (Required) Email of the user used by Logz for contacting them if needed.
 A valid email address consists of an email prefix and an email domain.
 The prefix and domain may contain only letters, numbers, underscores, periods and dashes.
 Changing this forces a new logz Sub Account to be created.

 ~> **NOTE** If you use the Azure CLI to authenticate to Azure, the Email of your Azure account needs to be granted the admin permission in your Logz.io account.
-Otherwise, you may not be able to delete this resource.
+Otherwise, you may not be able to delete this resource through Azure Portal.
 There is no such limitation for the Service Principal authentication.

 * `first_name` - (Required) First Name of the user.
 Possible values must be between 1 and 50 characters in length.
 Changing this forces a new logz Sub Account to be created.